inezcarrillo/about-me/README.md

 In this website, you will find information on who I am and a brief history.

 ## Description
-The purpose of this challenge to create a portfolio from the skills we have learned in class.
+The purpose of this challenge to create a website from the skills we have learned in class.
+We are to create the website from scratch with and index, style sheet, and a read me file.

 ## User Story
 ```